Maitena Burundarena: Superadas

 Towards the end of 2002, selected strips were published as a book named Superadas 1.

 In June 2003, Maitena began to publish the Sunday strip Curvas peligrosas in La Nación.

 A General Feature of Maitena's Work

 Unlike many fellow Argentine humourists (such as Quino in Mafalda, Caloi, Roberto Fontanarrosa or Miguel Rep), who rely on their characters' circumstances, Maitena focuses on the inner feelings of the female world.

 Personal life

 She is of Basque (maitena is Basque for "the most beloved") and Polish ancestry.

 Her father, Carlos Burundarena, was a Basque-stock conservative academician, the last Minister of Education (Argentina) of the Argentine dictatorship of the 1980s (he was previously chancellor of the National Technological University).
 Her mother was an architect with Polish ancestry.

 Maitena lives in Argentina.
-She is married and has three children.
+She has been married twice and has three children.

+On 7 March (Lesbian Visibility Day in Argentina) 2025, she announced her engagement to writer Gabriela Cabezón Cámara.